canonical/pebble/README.md

         command: cmd
 ```

 The file should be almost entirely obvious.
-The one interesting detail here is the _override_
+One interesting detail there is the _override_
 field (for now required) which defines whether this entry _overrides_ the previous
-layer of the same name (if any, missing is okay), or merges with it.
+service of the same name (if any - missing is okay), or merges with it.
 Any of the fields can
-be replaced individually in a merged configuration.
+be replaced individually in a merged service configuration.

 To illustrate, here is a sample override layer that might sit atop the one above: